1-800-460-5597 (US & Canada)

 This course illustrates and exercises the application of tools and concepts of modern finance and represents the culmination of the study of finance in the Norwich University MBA program.
 The course relies on the techniques and theories of corporate finance, multinational business finance, and investments to expand your strategic perspectives and enhance your financial analysis skills.
 You will use the case analysis approach to explore cases focused on managing for corporate value creation.
 A comprehensive outcome assessment examination will be administered during this course.
 Prerequisites: GB522, GB545, and GB555

-The MBA concentration in organizational leadership requires that students embark on an independent research project by the start of the fourth course and complete it, in three steps, by the end of the sixth (last) course.
+The MBA concentration in organizational leadership requires that students embark on an independent research project by the start of the fourth course and complete it, in three phases, by the end of the sixth (last) course.
 Students are encouraged to identify a corporate partner to focus on in a case study and with whom to practice the skills gained in the organizational concentration courses.
 If students are unable to use their own employer, they may select another enterprise.
 Students will receive instructions for completing each phase of the independent research project in the first week of the three concentration courses.

 This broad-based course focuses on differentiating the conceptual and theoretical change models to enable you to understand the best ways to lead and manage change.
 You will examine change in national and multinational business organizations from a leadership and management perspective.
 You will learn the importance of a manager’s ability to understand and follow the change management process in a collaborative manner and to practice management skills that foster positive changes in individuals and organizations.
 Prerequisites: GB532